ydahal1/ydahal1/jokes.md

-Did you hear about the submarine industry?
-It really took a dive...
+What do you call a bear with no teeth?
+A gummy bear!

 [
-Tue Feb 25 00:25:21 UTC 2025
+Wed Feb 26 00:24:57 UTC 2025
  ]